My Life and Work Principles

 • 9:45-10:30 - Administrative time

-• Condensed from its original time, I’ve found that beginning my day with yoga is more beneficial to my mood and the flow of my day at a slight expense to my catch-up time than the minor psychic benefit of starting the day with a clean empty inbox.
+• Condensed from its original time, I’ve found that beginning my day with exercise is more beneficial to my mood and the flow of my day at a slight expense to my catch-up time than the minor psychological benefit of starting the day with a clean empty inbox.
 This has taken a bit of acceptance to be alright with.

 • 13:00-13:15 - E-mail Catch-Up